razerofficial/CChromaEditor/README.md

  `GetAnimation Behavior:`

- * GetAnimation returns the ID of a loaded animation immediately or sends the operation to open the animation in the background if it’s not already loaded.
+ * GetAnimation returns the ID of a loaded animation immediately or sends the operation to open the animation in the background if itï¿½s not already loaded.

 `Preloading Animations:`